CanelaSoftware/cassiaDB_docs/docs/Auth.md

 ---
 Updated 11/22/19
 ## Summary
 This function authenticates a user or developer account and returns an API key.
 Both local and cloud authentication will occur.
-Local authentication requires local data to exist to verify the account..
+Local authentication requires local data to exist to verify the account.
 You can check the authentication status with [cdb_authStatus](AuthStatus.md).

 ## Inputs
 * **pEmail** *(String)* - The email of the account to authenticate.
 This value is case-sensitive.